aviaryan/Clipjump/Readme.md

 #### Adding Plugins
 Please add your plugins to the [clipjump-addons](https://github.com/aviaryan/clipjump-addons) repository.
 This repo only contains plugins distributed with official Clipjump release.
 If I realise your plugin is useful for the community, I will distribute it officially and hence it will be added to this repository.
 See [#68](https://github.com/aviaryan/Clipjump/issues/68)

-### Important
-This release requires Nircmd to be installed.
-Download Nircmd from https://www.nirsoft.net/utils/nircmd-x64.zip and extract the zip in `%USERPROFILE%\AppData\Local\Microsoft\WindowsApps`Directory.